Aquatic invasive species (AIS)

 We have three seasonal CBCW goals:

-- Volunteers perform 400 hours of CBCW monitoring
+- Volunteers and paid staff perform CBCW monitoring

 - Educate boaters and the public to avoid the accidental spreading of invasives; and